Softwire/strawberry-fair/frontend/src/pages/index.md

       We're re-doubling our recycling efforts:

-      * Introducing a deposit scheme for glasses from the bars and stopping the sale of water in plastic water bottles.
+      * Introducing a deposit scheme for glasses from the bars and discouraging the sale of water in plastic water bottles.

       * Increased use of only recycled/re-used/upcycled materials for our decor.